 Press exposure has made David Mitchell's name synonymous with primary classroom blogging.
 His work has been recognised with awards from Naace, Microsoft, Toshiba and the Specialist Schools and Academies Trust (SSAT), but he always points out that he wasn't the first to do it, and he didn't do it alone; many other schools are also blogging.
 He stood on the shoulders of giants to help blogging reach the place it occupies at Heathfield Primary today.

 Writing had long been identified as in need of improvement at Heathfield Primary School in Bolton.
 Not unusually, there was a particular concern with the writing of boys – including the lack of it!
 Two years ago, with an even more challenging cohort than usual approaching their final year, headteacher Dianne Spencer and deputy David Mitchell determined to research approaches and techniques that could have impact in this vital area.

-Inspiration came from Jack Sloan's Blog at Chorlton Park School in Manchester
+Inspiration came from Jack Sloan's Blog at Chorlton Park School